knowsuchagency/allauth-react/README.md

 # Django Allauth React Module

-This module provides a React context for handling user authentication using the `AllauthClient` class.
+This module provides a React context for handling user authentication using [Django Allauth](https://allauth.org).
 It allows you to easily manage authentication state and perform authentication actions within your React components.

 ## Installation